Skip to main content

 These units are delivered in parallel:

-• Creative Making: Advanced Visualisation and Computational Environments (40 Credits)
+• Creative Making: Advanced Computational Creativity and Responsive Environments (20 Credits)

 Term 3